How much and where should an air conditioning unit drip?

 All room air conditioners drip — or at least they should.
 However, drips in the wrong place or the wrong volume of dripping water may be a sign of a problem with the air conditioner.
+Find out how much air conditioner leaking water is normal, and when it signals trouble.

 Why air conditioners drip